Sea lion: Parasites and diseases

-Along with Galapagos islands, sea lions (Zalophus wollebaeki) being affected are the Australian sea lions (Neophoca cinerea).
-The same method was used for the sea pups on the galapagos island, but in addition, the researchers in Australia took blood samples.
+Australian sea lions (Neophoca cinerea) are also being affected by more frequent parasitic infections.
+The same method was used for the sea pups as on the Galapagos Islands, but in addition, the researchers in Australia took blood samples.
 The pups in Australia were being affected by hookworms, but they were also coming out in large numbers with warmer temperatures.
 New Zealand sea lion pups (Phocarctos hookeri) were also affected in really early ages by hookworms (Uncinaria).
 The difference is that in New Zealand researchers took the necessary steps and began treatment.
 The treatment seemed to be effective on the pups who have taken it.
 They found no traces of this infection afterwards.
 However, the percentage of pups who do have it is still relatively high at about 75%.
 Those pups who were treated had much better growth rates than those who did not.
 Overall parasites and hookworms are killing off enough pups to place them in endangerment.
 Parasites affect sea pups in various areas of the world.
 Reproductive success reduces immensely, survival methods, changes in health and growth have also been affected.

 Similarly, climate change has resulted in increased toxic algae blooms in the oceans.
 These toxins are ingested by sardines and other fish which are then eaten by the sea lions, causing neurological damage and diseases such as epilepsy.

 Gene expressions and diet

 Gene expressions are being used more often to detect the physiological responses to nutrition, as well as other stressors.
 In a study done with four Steller sea lions (Eumetopias jubatus), three of the four sea lions underwent a 70-day trial which consisted of unrestricted food intake, acute nutritional stress, and chronic nutritional stress.
 Results showed that individuals under nutritional stress down-regulated some cellular processes within their immune response and oxidative stress.
 Nutritional stress was considered the most proximate cause of population decline in this species.
 In New Zealand sea lions, north-to south gradients driven by temperature differences were shown to be key factors in the prey mix.
 Adult California sea lions eat about 5% to 8% of their body weight per day (15–40 lb).

+California sea lions feed mainly offshore in coastal areas.
+They eat a variety of prey—such as squid, anchovies, mackerel, rockfish, and sardines—found in upwelling areas.
+They also may take fish from commercial fishing gear, sport fishing lines, and fish passage facilities at dams and rivers.